timiTao/TweetFieldTypeBundle/docs/tutorial/implement_the_tweet_type_class.md

 - check that provided arguments are known and valid:
   - `TweetAuthorValidator` accepts a non-empty array of valid Twitter usernames

+> This `validateValidatorConfiguration` example, will work only for `TweetValueValidator` configuration in `$validatorConfigurationSchema`.
+Others will generate validation errors.

 ``` php
 // eZ/Publish/FieldType/Tweet/Type.php